yuyang339/cs140e-21spr/labs/15-integration/README.md

      until the end).
   6. If you turn on interrupts, and change the frequency, there should be no user-visible difference.
+  7. Load the binaries from the SD card using your FAT32 file system.
+  8. Send the binaries over the NRF network.

 There's tons of additional ones!
 The cool thing is your checksums should never change.